RapidUn: Influence-Driven Parameter Reweighting for Efficient Large Language Model Unlearning: Implementation Details

 \subsection{RapidUn Objective}

 Each training example is marked as either retain or forget and is associated with a scalar weight $w$.
 Let $\mathrm{CE}(\cdot)$ denote the per-sample answer-only cross-entropy.

-\textbf{Llama-3-8B objective.} For Llama-3-8B experiments we use the contrastive loss defined in Eq.~\eqref{eq:rapidun_loss} in the main text, applied uniformly to both retain and forget examples.
-Retain and forget prompts share the same functional form; they only differ in which terms of Eq.~\eqref{eq:rapidun_loss} are active.
-Concretely, retain examples reduce to minimizing the clean loss on the clean answer, whereas forget examples use the full linear combination of clean and poisoned losses with opposite signs as in Eq.~\eqref{eq:rapidun_loss}.
-In all Llama-3-8B runs we set the RapidUn loss coefficients $\alpha_{\text{obj}} = 1.0$ and $\beta_{\text{obj}} = 0.5$, and the batch loss is the average of $w \cdot \ell$ over the mini-batch.
+\textbf{Llama-3-8B objective.} For Llama-3-8B experiments we use the weighted retain--forget objective in Eq.~\eqref{eq:rapidun_loss}.
+Retain examples minimize the answer-only loss on the clean answer, while forget examples contribute through the weighted forget term in Eq.~\eqref{eq:rapidun_loss}.
+Unless otherwise stated, we set $\alpha_{\mathrm{FA}} = 1.0$, and the batch loss is the average weighted loss over the mini-batch.

 \textbf{Mistral-7B objective.} For Mistral-7B we use a simpler signed objective without an additional clean term on the forget set.
 Let $\mathrm{CE}$ denote the per-sample answer-only cross-entropy on the chosen label for each example.
 For retain examples we minimize $w \cdot \mathrm{CE}$, whereas for forget examples we maximize $w \cdot \mathrm{CE}$ by flipping the sign of the loss (scaled by the ascent coefficient)~\citep{goodfellow2015explaining, szegedy2014intriguing}.
 The batch loss is the average of these signed, weighted per-sample losses over the mini-batch.